Wesley Low

 He was a member of Team USA in 2014, when he won the all-events gold medal at the World Bowling Youth Championships with a record 18-game total of 4,224, a 234.6 average.

 At the Team USA Trials in 2019, he finished second to longtime Team USA member John Janawicz, earning him a spot on the adult version of Team USA for the first time.
 He won the men's title at the 2019 United States National Amateur Bowling Championships, which were held alongside the Team Trials.

 As a youth bowler, he had success in PBA Regional Tour competition, winning four Regional titles as a non-member.
-He is now a full-time PBA Tour competitor.
+He is now a full-time PBA competitor, and has won 8 PBA Regional titles to date.

 Low is a member of the MOTIV Bowling pro staff.